 In 1945, the war in Europe is over.
 Camp survivors have no homes to go back to and they want only one thing – to leave Europe.
 No country wants to welcome them.
 They could feel safe in only one place, a Jewish state that does not yet exist, though it had once been

 promised by the British.
 Without any hesitation, “displaced persons” are once again herded behind barbed wire.
 In some cases, they remain in the same camps from which they were supposedly liberated.
 A brigade forms along the frontiers of Italy, Austria and Yugoslavia, under the watchful eye of the British army.
 This brigade decides to do justice as it sees fit.
 Across Europe, the news spreads – a Jewish army in Europe!
 Armed Jewish soldiers!
 The brigade goes into action.
 It devotes itself to saving Jews and will stop at nothing.
-It is willing to go even further; tracking down Nazi war criminals not being a priority for the Allies, the brigade decides it will find them on its own.
-When it succeeds, it settles the score quickly and mercilessly.

 This is a dramatic retelling of true events in the life of Francisco Boix, a Spanish press photographer and communist who fled to France at the beginning of World War II.
 But there, he found himself handed over by the French to the Nazis, who sent him to the notorious Mauthausen concentration camp, where he spent the war among thousands of other Spaniards and other prisoners.
 More than half of them would lose their lives there.
 Through an odd turn of events, Boix finds himself the confidant of an SS officer who is documenting prisoner deaths at the camp.
-Boix realizes that he has a chance to prove Nazi war crimes by stealing the negatives of these perverse photos—but only at the risk of his own life, that of a young Spanish boy he has sworn to protect, and, indeed, that of every prisoner in the camp.